Twilight Struggle: Competitions

 Most of these championships count their results within a unified rating (ITS Rating), allowing to know in advance the level of each player and thus being able to balance the schedules in an optimal way.
 Some of the competitions are broadcast live with commentators in specialized channels like ActionRoundZero or Caecius.

 The original rule book included the tournament rule of revealing held cards at the end of a turn, to prevent cheating by holding a scoring card.
 In more modern competitions this was replaced by showing the bottom of the card, demonstrating that it is not a scoring card.

 The Deluxe Edition rule book includes an annotated "Extended Example of Play" taken from a Boardgame Players Association play-by-email tournament.
 The Collector's Edition rule book provides for tournament players to bid starting influence on their preferred side.
 In most of the current competitions, +2 influence points for USA and option cards are used as standard, obtaining a balance very close to 50% between both sides.

 The original rules allow for a tie, although in the Playdek application in case of a tie in Final Scoring the victory is given to the American player and in case of a tie through Wargames the victory is given to the player who did not event the card.
 Most of today's competitions follow the original rules and therefore allow for ties.

 ITSL

 ITSL (International Twilight Struggle League) is the oldest active tournament in Twilight Struggle, since 2006, including most important Twilight Struggle players.
 Jason Matthews himself played in the first edition.

+Nations Cup

+The Nations Cup is played by national teams who take decisions by consensus.
+The competition starts with a Qualifying Stage, after which the strongest teams play in the Final Stage.

+Convention

+ITS Convention is the oldest active F2F tournament in Twilight Struggle, since 2013 (only interrupted in 2020 and 2021 during COVID-19).